superedge/superedge/docs/installation/install_edge_kubernetes.md

 -   Follow [kubeadm's minimum requirements](https://kubernetes.io/zh/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#before-you-begin), master && node minimum 2C2G, disk space Not less than 1G;

+    >   Warning: Provide clean machines as much as possible to avoid installation errors caused by other factors. `If there is a container service on the machine, it may be cleaned up during the installation process, please confirm carefully before executing it`
 -   Currently supports amd64 and arm64 two systems;

     >   Other systems can compile edgeadm and make corresponding system installation packages by themselves, please refer to **5.
 Customize Kubernetes static installation package**